 A solid sweat session in the steam room is a vital part of any good spa trip, right?
 In fact, it’s one of the (very) few times we’d actually embrace sitting in a humid, sweaty environment.
 We've all heard that steam opens our pores, but what does that really mean?
-Vague notions of it “opening up your pores” aside, do you really know what the exact benefits of a steam room are?
-What it’s actually doing to your skin or even your body in general?
-While we all love a steam sesh here at Byrdie UK, we have to admit, before delving into things for this article, we weren’t entirely sure either.
-But with every spa therapist worth their Dead Sea salt advocating a regular steam, we thought they must be onto something good.
-So to get to the bottom of things, we’ve enlisted two experts in the field: Natalie Hart, head spa therapist at Huddersfield's award-winning Titanic Spa, and Rupert Critchley, MD, a practicing GP and founder of London’s Viva Skin Clinics to tell us just how a steam room can improve our skin, clear our sinuses, and soothe sore muscles.
+Vague notions of it aside, there are actually more benefits to sweating it out in the steam room than we once thought.
+We love a good steam sesh here at Byrdie, and with nearly every spa therapist seeming to advocate a regular steam, we thought they must be onto something great.
+To get to the bottom of things, we’ve enlisted experts Natalie Hart, head spa therapist at Huddersfield's award-winning Titanic Spa, and Rupert Critchley, MD, a practicing GP and founder of London’s Viva Skin Clinics to tell us just how a steam room can improve our skin, clear our sinuses, and soothe sore muscles.

 Steam Room vs. Sauna: What’s the Difference?

-First things first, let’s clear up this crucial question—they’re both super-hot rooms designed to raise our body temperatures, so what’s the difference?
-Well, the answer lies in the type of heat that saunas and steam rooms create.
-With its hot rocks or piping stove, a sauna generates very dry heat, which although good for boosting circulation and easing muscles (of course, we’ve got a full list of sauna benefits) can irritate some skin types.
-Steam rooms, on the other hand, are powered by boiling water, making them far more humid and essentially wet heat.
-Keep scrolling for the health and skin benefits of steam rooms.
+First things first, let’s clear up this crucial question—steam rooms and saunas are both super-hot rooms designed to raise our body temperatures, right?
+Well, yes, but the difference lies in the type of heat that saunas and steam rooms create.
+With hot rocks or piping stove, a sauna generates very dry heat, which although good for boosting circulation and easing muscles, may be uncomfortable for some.
+Steam rooms, on the other hand, are powered by boiling water, making them far more humid and full of "wet" heat.

-If you suffer from dry skin or conditions that get easily irritated by extremely drying weather or sweating (hello eczema and dermatitis), then a steam room could be a far better friend to you than a sauna.
-Hart notes that the warm, damp air will work to drench the skin in moisture, hydrating rather than stripping it.
-Oily, acne-prone skin could benefit too, as the moisture can help to rebalance overactive sebum glands while the heat and humidity work to simultaneously unclog and cleanse.
+If you suffer from dry skin or conditions that get easily irritated by extremely dry weather or sweating (hello eczema and dermatitis), then a steam room might be a far better friend to you than a sauna.
+Hart notes that the warm, damp air will work to drench skin in moisture, hydrating rather than stripping it.
+Oily, acne-prone skin might benefit, too, as the heat and humidity may work to simultaneously unclog and cleanse.

 Sweating is one of the body’s key detoxification processes, helping to rid it of the things you no longer need.
 A good steam can help speed that whole process up, explains Hart, by increasing the body’s heart rate and temperature, thereby inducing more sweating.

 Steam rooms have long been used as a way to open up and clear the airways.
-One study, which saw children suffering from respiratory infections undergo steam therapy, even found it helped to ease symptoms and discomfort during recovery.
-However, warns Critchley, it’s important to consult your GP first if you’re suffering from high or low blood pressure, any chronic disease, respiratory problems or a heart condition.
-If you’re pregnant, it’s also a good idea to skip the steam room, as changes to your core temperature can affect the blood flow to your baby and cause potential health defects, especially in the early stages of pregnancy.
+However, warns Critchley, it’s important to consult your GP first if you’re suffering from high or low blood pressure, any chronic disease, respiratory problems, or a heart condition.
+If you’re pregnant, it’s also a good idea to skip the steam room, as changes to your core temperature can affect blood flow to your baby and cause potential health defects, especially in the early stages of pregnancy.